There are multiple ways to install a Chrome extension, but there are only two officially supported distribution mechanisms.

 Unpacked extensions should only be used to load trusted code during the development process.

-Linux users can manually install packed extensions that are not distributed or signed by Chrome Web Store.
+Windows/macOS users can only install self-hosted extensions through enterprise policies.
+However, Linux users can manually install packed extensions that are not distributed or signed by Chrome Web Store.